 Level 3: Advanced apprenticeships

-Academic equivalent: Two A-level passes.
+Academic equivalent: Two A-level passes

-Who they’re for: Those who have completed Level 2 or possess equivalent experience.
+Who they’re for: Those who have completed level 2 apprenticeships or possess equivalent experience.
+These apprentices can develop specialised skills within specific occupational areas and take on more challenging work.

 Examples include: